 Chestnut Surgical Center and Endoscopy Suite

 The Chestnut Surgical and Endoscopy Suites are used for patients having minor surgery or medical procedures that require monitored sedation.
 Most patients come in for their procedure and are discharged a few hours later.
 Volunteers are needed to help escort patients at time of discharge as well as assist nursing staff with other duties within the suites.
-We have openings for teens (4-7pm) as well as adults, mornings, afternoons and early evening.
+We have openings for teens (4-7 pm) as well as adults during mornings, afternoons, and early evening.
 Volunteers must be physically able to push patients in wheelchairs for an extended distance as well as tolerate being on their feet for long periods of time.

 We have a few areas that are in need of volunteers who have good office skills.
-Office settings may require volunteers who will do some data entry, make phone calls, help with filing and office organization.
+Office settings may require volunteers to do some data entry, make phone calls, and help with filing and office organization.
 Some assignments are located at the main hospital and others are located within the greater Springfield area.

 Family Waiting Rooms

-- Our Surgical Family Waiting Room is looking for early risers (Monday – Friday) to cover the early morning shift: 6 am-9 am as well as other time slots throughout the day (Monday-Friday).
+- Our Surgical Family Waiting Room is looking for early risers (Monday-Friday) to cover the early morning shift (6 am-9 am) as well as other time slots throughout the day.
 Volunteers in the surgical family waiting room also escort family members to the recovery room when requested.

-- Our Intensive Care Waiting Room is looking for volunteers who can cover 4 hour shifts from 10am-6pm.
+- Our Intensive Care Waiting Room need volunteers who can cover four hour shifts from 10 am-6 pm.
 We cannot use teen volunteers in this waiting room due to the critical status of patients in the Intensive Care Unit.

-- Our new Heart and Vascular Critical Care Unit is looking for volunteers to assist in their waiting room.
-Volunteers are most needed for morning, afternoon and early evening shifts.
+- Our Heart and Vascular Critical Care Unit needs volunteers to assist in their waiting room.
+Volunteers are mostly needed for morning, afternoon, and early evening shifts.
 We cannot accommodate teens in this position given the critical status of the patients in this area.